kokizzu/lexid/README.md

 - you set `Min*Length` less than recommended value, it should be `>=6` for `MinTimeLength` and `>=11` for `MinNanoTimeLength`, and `6` for `MinCounterLength`.
 - you unset `Separator` and set `MinCounterLength` lower than `6`
 - the `time` segment already pass the `MinTimeLength=6`, earliest will happen at year `4147`.
+- you change system time to earlier time.

 it might duplicate if:
 - your processor too powerful, that it can call the function `ID()` more than 4 billion times per second, workaround: use `NanoID()`.